konoui/alfred-bookmarks/README.md

     enable: false
 remove_duplicate: true
 ```

+If the configuration file does not exists, the workflow try to use available bookmark files of web browsers.

 ## Usage
 Please type `bs <query>` and select your desired bookmark to open on default web browser.